xvanov/socratica/docs/epics.md

 **Parallel Development Opportunities:**
 - Epic 6 (Whiteboard) and Epic 7 (Step Visualization) can run in parallel
-- Epic 8 (Voice Interface) and Epic 9 (Avatar) can run in parallel (Epic 9 depends on Epic 8 Story 8.2)
+- Epic 8 (Voice Interface) and Epic 9 (Avatar) can run in parallel (Epic 9 requires Epic 8 for lip-sync)
 - Epic 10 (Difficulty Modes) and Epic 11 (Problem Generation) can run in parallel (Epic 11 depends on Epic 10)

 **Phase 2 Sequencing:**